-If you read our earlier discussions on managing your managers and evaluating their performance, you know how Emplify feels about the need for effective management.
+If you read our earlier discussions on managing your managers and evaluating their performance, you know how 15Five feels about the need for effective people management.
 The success of any organization depends on it.

 Most CEOs understand this fundamental need, of course.
 Things only get tricky when it comes to implementation: What qualities have been proven to make for truly great managers?
 Once you find someone who exhibits those characteristics, what should be done to support them?

 Would you believe that even many of the most successful companies—including ones that set the standard for cutting-edge culture—have struggled to answer these questions?

 To find out why, we spent some time digging into groundbreaking studies, stats, facts, and findings among leaders in the employee engagement space.
 Here’s what we uncovered:

 1. The manager-employee relationship is more than important—it’s crucial.